rbicelli/xenbackup-ng/README.md

 Configuration
 ************

-Please refer to file conf/xenbackup.conf and to example job files in jobs folder
+Please refer to file conf/xenbackup.conf and to example job files located in jobs folder.

 *******
 License